Collection Development Policy

 • To preserve and encourage the free expression of ideas essential to an informed citizenry

-Darien Library is committed to the principles of equity, diversity, and inclusion.
-We recognize and embrace the strengths of our differences, and celebrate the different experiences and viewpoints that make up our global community.
+Darien Library is committed to the principles of access, inclusion, and anti-discrimination.
+We recognize and embrace the strengths of our differences and celebrate the varied experiences and viewpoints that make up local and global communities.
 To ensure a collection that is reflective of these ideals, we are flexible and conscientious in our selection and evaluation of materials.
-We affirm that this work is a continuous process and a crucial part to our overall mission.
+This work is a continuous process and a crucial part to our overall mission.

-• Print – such as hardcovers, paperbacks, magazines, and newspapers
+• Print materials – such as fiction and non-fiction books, magazines, and newspapers

-• Non-print – such as audio and visual formats
+• Non-print physical materials – such as CDs and DVDs

-• Digital resources – such as online databases, digital and audiobooks, recordings, images, and digital historical archives
+• Digital resources – such as online databases, e-Books and e-Audiobooks, recordings, images, and digital historical archives

-• Equipment – such as new technology and specialized hardware
+• Equipment – such as technology and specialized hardware

-The Children’s Library offers developmentally appropriate materials that meet the informational and recreational needs of children ages birth through twelve.
+In addition to the adult collections, Darien Library maintains separate collections specifically for children and teens.
+The Children’s Library offers developmentally appropriate materials that meet the informational and recreational needs of children ages birth through 12.
 In addition, the Children’s Library collects materials on child-rearing for parents and caregivers.
+The Tween and Teen collections offer developmentally appropriate materials that meet the information and recreational needs of preteens and teenagers ages 12 to 18.
+We refer to the Children’s Library and the Tween and Teen collections herein together as the “Youth Libraries.”

-The Children’s Library maintains a collection that is relevant, of appropriate size and quality, and that represents a diversity of views and expressions.
-To ensure that all parts of the collection are appropriate and well-chosen, the children’s librarians consult professional review sources before purchase.
-The children’s librarians also rely on the recommendations of readers, including children, educators, parents, and caregivers.
+The Youth Libraries maintain collections that we believe are relevant, of appropriate size and quality, and that represents a diversity of views and expressions.
+To ensure that all parts of the collection are appropriate and well-chosen, the children’s and teen librarians consult professional review sources before purchase.
+The children’s and teen librarians also rely on the recommendations of readers, including youth, educators, parents, and caregivers.

 • Literacy merit, artistic quality, originality, and creativity